lstene/traffic-sign-recognition/README.md

 ### CNN with regularization

-This last model outperforms the other two.
-It includes dropout and regularization layers that help the model prevent overfit.
+This model includes dropout and regularization layers, besides from the convolutional and aggrupation neurons, that help the model prevent overfit.
 This one achieves a 0.91 precision

 ### **Challenges and Solutions**